iPhone Quick Start Not Working? 7 Fixes (2026 Guide)

 How close do the two iPhones need to be for Quick Start?

 Within a few inches.
-Apple doesn’t publish a hard distance, but in our testing anything past about six inches caused the camera scan to miss the swirl pattern.
+Apple doesn’t publish a hard distance, but much past six inches the rear camera tends to miss the swirl pattern, so keep the two phones close together on a flat surface.

 Can I use Quick Start if my old iPhone has a cracked screen?